-For many years, Haiti Lifeline has struggled to continue providing education, medical care, and life experience to the children aging out of the Lifeline orphanage.
+For many years, Haiti Lifeline struggled to continue providing education, medical care, and life experience to the children aging out of the Lifeline orphanage.
 This dream has finally come to fruition in The Oasis Project.

 Our relationship with Nicole allowed us to transition into assisting her husband, Daniel, a pastor and overseer for many Haitian churches.
 Now, we are working alongside local pastors across Haiti through One Body.